Skip to main content

 • If the veto phase is passed and the slashing is not vetoed, it can be executed via the executeSlash() method.
 The network’s middleware can call this method after the veto phase has passed.

-• Important to note that each slashing has an executeDeadline.
-If the slashing was not executed before executeDeadline it can't be executed anymore.
+• It is important to note that each slashing has an execution deadline, which is equal to the capture timestamp plus the vault's epoch duration.
+If the slashing was not executed before this deadline, it can’t be executed anymore.

 🏆 Rewards